infofiend/Documentation/device-type-developers-guide/tiles-metadata.rst

 Overview
 --------

 The tiles block is composed of tile definitions, and layout information (the ``main`` and ``details`` method).
-There are three types of tiles that you can use within your device handler.
-Each tile serves a different purpose.
+There are four types of tile definitions that you can use within your device handler ("standardTile", "valueTile", "controlTile", and "carouselTile").
+While each type of tile definition -- each described in more detail below -- has a different set of capabilities and purpose, all tile definitions share several common parameters and follow the same general argument conventions.

 Consider this example for a switch: